Skip to content

 Cateran Ecomuseum

-As part of our 2021 ‘Museum of Rapid Transition’ programme, we designed three projects to coincide with Scotland’s hosting of the UN Climate Change Conference – COP26 – in Glasgow at the beginning of November.
+As part of our 2021 ‘Museum of Rapid Transition’ programme, we designed three projects to coincide with Scotland’s hosting of the UN Climate Change Conference – COP26.
 Turning Points was one of them.

 All inspired by the natural and cultural heritage of the Ecomuseum, the projects aim to both mark this very historic event locally and create experiences that help our communities and visitors take rapid climate action and transition to more regenerative ways of living.